 • Too Dark – after filming and/or imaging, a portion of the document may be obscured from view.

 • Print too Small – State statute requires a minimum of 10 point type.
-Type smaller than this makes the document very difficult to read, and nearly impossible to produce a clean, crisp reproduction after filming and/or scanning.
+Type smaller than this makes the document very difficult to read, and nearly impossible to produce a clean, crisp reproduction after scanning.

 Online Resources Available

-Tapestry
+Tapestry EON

 Laredo

-For account holders who regularly search recorded documents.
+A subscription-based service for account holders who regularly search recorded documents.
 Please contact the office for more information.

 Property Fraud Alert